December in the Garden 2022!

 That’s it for this month!

-Wishing you a very merry Christmas and happy holidays!
+All the best in your garden and wishing you a merry Christmas and happy holidays!